gkerby/eonx-package/readme.md

 ## Entities
 - CustomerDTO - provides a way for storing intermediate data got from external data source.
-Later it can be used to fill entity and store in database
+Later it can be used to fill real entity and store in database

 ## Responsibilities
 Names are provided without `Interface` postfix